How To Claim As A Passenger In A Car Accident? How Much Compensation Can I Claim? – 2021 Update

-- Cyclists or Pedestrian at Fault – If a cyclist acts negligently or pedestrian they could be responsible for causing passenger injuries.
+- Cyclists or Pedestrian at Fault – If a cyclist or pedestrian acts with negligence, they could be responsible for causing passenger injuries.

 The above list is by no means exhaustive.
 For a victim to claim passenger injury compensation it must be proven that a third party was at fault for the accident therefore liable for any suffering caused.

 “How much money can a passenger in a car accident get in the UK?” is a common question proposed to our advisors.
 If you are claiming as an injured passenger in a car accident you may be wondering where do you start?
 You may also be wondering who is at fault for your accident?